 Applesauce (makes 7 quarts)

 - 30 lbs apples

 - 10-12 C rose hip extract

 Directions: wash apples.
 Halve and remove core, stem and blossom end.
 If large, they may be cut into quarters to speed the cooking process.
 In the bottom of a 3 gallon pot, place the 2 C rose hip extract.
 Add apples.
 When full, set to simmer (medium heat) on stove top for 35-40 minutes.
 Stir several times to move layers around.
 When softened, remove pot from heat.

 Pull out your blender.
-I have a Bosch and it works well.
+My Bosch is powerful and works well.
 I don’t recommend trying this with a cheap/weak one as you may burn out the motor.

 In the bottom place 1/4 C rose hip extract and 2 C softened apples.
 Pulse.
 Once broken up, turn to high and let it run for approx 30 seconds, until pieces of peel are no longer seen.
 Pour all but 1 C of puree into a pot set to low heat on stove top.

-So you’ve got (an approximate) 1 C of pureed applesauce in your blender.
-Add 1/4 C rose hip extract to it.
-Add cooked apples to the 3C mark.
+Add 1/4 C rose hip extract to the sauce remaining in the blender.
+Fill with cooked apples until you reach the 3C mark.
 Pulse.
-Once broken up, turn to high speed for 30 seconds-1 minute.
+When broken up, turn to high speed for 30 seconds-1 minute.
+Pour into the pot.

-Dump all but one cup of applesauce into pot.
-Repeat the process.
-Remember to add the 1/4 rose hip extract before adding the apples!
+Repeat the process, remembering to add the 1/4 rose hip extract before each pureeing each batch!
 If your blender needs more liquid to operate well, feel free to add 1/4 C water as well.
 Continue until finished.